gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 ## 6. Render in elm-vaga

-Using the final output file after conversion (here, `londonBoroughs.json`), we can render all features with some simple elm-vega:
+Using the final output file after conversion (here, `londonBoroughs.json`), we can render all features with some simple elm-vegalite:

 ```elm {l v s}
 boroughs : Spec